novoda/spikes/priority-share/README.md

 # priority-share [![](https://raw.githubusercontent.com/novoda/novoda/master/assets/btn_apache_lisence.png)](LICENSE.txt)

 Probably the easiest way to share something in Android.
+Also allows you to prioritise a certain type of apps.

 ## Description